ashikun/zombiesplit/README.md

 zombiesplit is cross-platform by design and focused on making manual IGT runs easy to handle.
 Other design decisions of note include:

-- nerdy client-server architecture (one client implemented so far, plans to make a streamdeck plugin as another);
+- nerdy client-server architecture using gRPC (one client implemented so far, plans to make a streamdeck plugin as another);
 - modal split editor for those of us with way too much vi muscle memory;
 - extensive use of SQLite as a backing store, because why not.